Sunlight through the tops of the trees surrounding the Harvard Law Library.

 EELP 2026-2027 Fellowship

-The Environmental & Energy Law Program (EELP) is hiring a Legal Fellow for the 2026-2027 academic year with the potential to renew for one additional year.
-The fellowship is a full-time, in-person position in Cambridge, Mass.
-The Fellow will provide legal research and analysis on a range of current issues in environmental and energy law.
+The Environmental & Energy Law Program (EELP) fellowship is a full-time, in-person position in Cambridge, Mass.
+The Fellow provides legal research and analysis on a range of current issues in environmental and energy law.
 The Fellow may also have the opportunity to develop new projects, both independently and collaboratively with EELP colleagues, to provide rigorous legal analysis to advance deep decarbonization and protect public health and welfare.
+The application process for the 2027-2028 academic year begins in the fall.

 NRDC Fellowship for HLS Students or Recent Graduates